jafossum/GO-gRPC-Gateway/README.md

 - Now all gRPC communication and HTTP endpoints are sucre and using TLS authentication for autorization.
 - No HTTP specific code is needed because everythong is generated from the `.proto` and `.yaml` files provided in the `api/` folder.
+- This also generates a `*.swagger.json` file that can be used with Swagger UI for interactive api documentation